Trade cryptocurrency on Plus500 | January 2022 review

 CFD Service.
 Your capital is at risk.
 Remember that CFDs are a leveraged product and can result in the loss of your entire capital.
 Please ensure you fully understand the risks involved.

 |Supported Fiat Currencies||AUD|

 Plus500 is a regulated financial services entity in the United Kingdom, Cyprus, Australia and Israel, now offering cryptocurrency alongside its other offerings.

-Plus500 Ltd. is listed on the AIM section of the London Stock Exchange (PLUS.L).
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange.

 With a large and growing client base around the world, Plus500 might suit savvy traders looking to diversify in cryptocurrency.